Sadly most of us aren't #blessed with long, full lashes, but that doesn’t mean we can’t achieve them all the same. Fake it ‘til you make it, amirite?

 Step 1.
 Select a style that suits you

 To start, decide which style you want to go with.
-After picking your pair, try them on to make sure the length fits—if not, trim them.
-For those who want a more subtle look, try individual or half lashes, which you can cater to your liking.
+After picking your pair, try them on to make sure the length fits—if not, trim them before application.
+Wicked Lashesby NYX Professional Makeup has 12 styles to choose from.

-Once you have your eyelashes sized and contoured, loosen them up a bit by flexing the band.
+Once you have your eyelashes sized, loosen them up a bit by flexing the band.
 This will help you mold them to your lash line.
 Next, grab your lash glue and paint a thin line on the edge of the lash.
 Allow the paste to dry and become slightly tacky before you apply.